Shipeasy

 Named override switches

-A kill switch can carry named per-key override switches (the dashboard "switches" feature) — e.g. one switch per region.
+A kill switch can carry named per-key override switches (the dashboard "switches" feature) — e.g. one switch per region or per site.
 Pass switchKey: to read a named switch:

 let killedEu = await client.getKillswitch("panic_button", switchKey: "eu_region")